andraglavan-zz/Blog/db_autorestore.md

  * Acceptance
  * Production

-and all the changes on the databases in Production account are needed in Acceptance account every 2 weeks.
+ All changes made in the production account should be (every two weeks) synchronised to their acceptance account for regression testing in the acceptance account.
 The databases used are AWS DocumentDB and AWS Aurora.
 The old way of doing this with the on-prem infrastructure was to manually run some commands and update the databases.
-The process should be done in the maintenance window which implies working in the night/early morning when nobody is using the databases.
+The process should be done in the maintenance window, which implies working in the night/early morning when nobody is using the databases.
 The big advantage of having the solution in the cloud is that it can easly be automated using services that bring low or no cost at all, and that this solution needs no human interaction.

 ## Solution overview